JohnHazelton/JohnHazelton/README.md

 - 🏃‍ Hobbies: Running, backpacking, watching basketball, and exploring (while keeping a quite detailed log & raiting system of) local restaurants/bars

 ### For more info...
-Check out my [Webite](https://johncwhazelton.com), [LinkedIn](https://www.linkedin.com/in/john-hazelton-352368156/), or [Twitter](https://twitter.com/John76058513) - where I provide tidbits of suprising, exciting, and (sometimes) infuriating basketball stats and analysis.
+Check out my [Webite](https://johncwhazelton.com) or [LinkedIn](https://www.linkedin.com/in/john-hazelton-352368156/) - where you can learn more about me and my projects.

 ![website](website_screenshot.PNG)